Background for teachers and students:

 Part One: The Expedition for American Indian Citizenship

-In 1913, the Expedition for American Indian Citizenship, funded by department store magnate Rodman Wanamaker of Philadelphia and conducted by his assistant, the photographer Joseph K. Dixon, visited 89 Indian reservations to build what Wanamaker thought of as patriotic relationships.
+In 1913, the Expedition for American Indian Citizenship, funded by department store magnate Rodman Wanamaker of Philadelphia, Pa., and conducted by his assistant, the photographer Joseph K. Dixon, visited 89 Indian reservations to build what Wanamaker thought of as patriotic relationships.
 The purpose of this was to generate support for a large Native American museum and monument to be built on Staten Island in New York City, and also to prove that Native Americans were patriotic and interested in assimilating into American culture.
 On October 19, 1913, Dixon visited the Shoshone Reservation—now known as the Wind River Reservation—in Wyoming.

 At that time, Dixon, Wanamaker and many other people in America and in the U.S. government believed American Indians were a “vanishing race,” and that the only hope for their survival was for them reject or avoid traditional ways and assimilate into mainstream culture.